StefonMiller/cs1660-final-project/README.md

 5. [Install XMing](https://sourceforge.net/projects/xming/).
 This will be used to send GUI information from the Docker container to your local machine.
 6. Run the XLaunch application, ensure `No access control` is checked
 7. Replace the IP address next to `ENV` in my Dockerfile with that of your local machine
 8. Edit the `LocalApp.java` source code, replacing all cluster and authentication information with your own.
+You will have to replace the name of the GCP credential file, project ID, region, and cluster name.
+Make sure the GCP JSON file is in the same folder as the dockerfile.
 9. Download the dependencies for the `LocalApp.java` file and add them to the classpath.
 I did this using Maven, but feel free to do this however you wish.
 If you have the dependencies configured correctly, you should be able to run the application locally.
 10. Re-compile the `LocalApp.java` file into a JAR, including the dependencies.
 This jar file will be executed in the Docker container.
 I used Maven for this as well, but you can use VSCode, Gradle, etc.
 11. In your new Dataproc cluster, create a folder named `input`.
 Then, extract the sample data provided on Canvas to that folder.
 There should not be any subdirectories in the `input` folder